 Be aware that we do not screen postings on housing, including those on the BSSM Facebook Page and on MyBSSM.
 It is likely that there are some “not great” situations posted there.
 You need to be a wise consumer as you shop for a place to live.
 Local landlords occasionally say they attend Bethel – when they don’t – to attract renters; and a very small portion of them along with BSSM students, former students or church members, have occasionally taken advantage of students (purposely or not) and have surprised us with their behavior.
 So please take care to ask good questions, communicate well, and of course talk to God before you sign anything.

 Concerning Co-Ed Housing

-While we don’t have tons of rules, years of leading schools and working with people have revealed practices we consider wise, holy and healthy.
-With this, we strongly encourage you to avoid coed housing.
-We understand that this is normal for some cultures, and necessary in some mission environments, but generally, we prefer that you avoid coed housing.
-We ask you to honor us by respecting our values in this area during your stay in Redding.
+While we don’t have tons of rules, years of leading schools and working with people have revealed practices we consider wise, holy, and healthy.
+With this, we strongly encourage you to avoid co-ed housing.
+We understand that this is normal for some cultures, and necessary in some mission environments, but generally, we prefer that you avoid co-ed housing.
+We ask you to respect our values in this area during your stay in Redding.
 The exception to this would be when there is a mature couple that has intentionally formed a community of single men or women and the couple lives in the home with this community of students.